 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
-Based upon the level of historical taxable income and projections for future taxable income over the periods in which the deferred tax assets are deductible, management believes it is more likely than not that the Company will realize the benefits of these deductible differences, net of the existing valuation allowances at September 30, 2006.
+Based upon the level of historical taxable income and projections for future taxable income over the periods in which the deferred tax assets of these deductible, management believes it is more likely than not that the Company will realize the benefits of these deductible differences, net of the existing valuation allowances at September 30, 2006.
 The Company had established a valuation allowance related to net operating loss carryforwards at RB Inc. due to uncertainty regarding RB Inc.'s ability to generate future taxable income required to utilize these carryforwards.
-The valuation allowance decreased in fiscal years 2006 and 2005 by \$2,112 and \$981, respectively due to actual profits and changes in management's assumptions about the future profitability of RB Inc. and utilization of the net operating loss carryforward.
+The valuation allowance decreased in fiscal years 2007 and 2006 by \$7 and \$2,112, respectively due to actual profits and changes in management's assumptions about the future profitability of RB Inc. and utilization of the net operating loss carryforward.

-At September 30, 2006, the Company has federal net operating loss carryforwards available of \$899 in the United States (which expire as follows: \$898 in 2023, \$1 in 2025) and \$1,489 in Germany, and \$141 in Spain (which have no expiration date).
+At September 30, 2007, the Company has federal net operating loss carryforwards available of \$119 in the United States (which expire as follows: \$58 in 2024; \$16 in 2025; \$37 in 2026, and \$8 in 2027) \$6,776 in Finland (which expire as follows: \$140 in 2013, \$331 in 2014, \$1,319 in 2015, \$2,346 in 2016, and \$2,640 in 2017), and \$576 in Germany, and \$252 in Spain, and \$470 in UK (which have no expiration date).
 The annual utilization by the Company of its U.S. net operating loss carryforwards will be subject to certain annual limitations under Section 382 of the "Internal Revenue Code".